Climate Change & the Wood River Valley

 This winter incredible snows overwhelmed the west while withering heat shattered historic February records in the east.
-But is this dramatic weather really a result of climate change?
-Join the Sawtooth Botanical Garden for a talk by National Weather Service climate expert Alex deSmet.
+But is this dramatic weather the result of climate change?
+Join the Sawtooth Botanical Garden and partners for a talk by National Weather Service climate expert Alex deSmet.
 DeSmet will explain climate basics before drilling down to changes scientists observe now.
-He’ll discuss potential implications on temperatures, growing season, precipitation, soils and stream flow.
+He’ll discuss potential local implications on temperatures, growing season, precipitation, soils and stream flow.
 After discussing why climate change matters to our diverse, resource-dependent economies, deSmet will conclude with ways our community can become more climate resilient.

 Day/Time: 6:00-7:30 pm; Wednesday, May 24, 2017

 Location: The Community Library; 415 Spruce Street; Ketchum, Idaho 83340

 Instructor: Alex deSmet is a meteorologist for the National Weather Service, a division of the National Oceanic and Atmospheric Administration (NOAA).
 He is a native of Southeast Michigan and studied meteorology at Central Michigan University.
 A lifelong passion for meteorology led him to the National Weather Service regional office in Pocatello, where he serves as a forecaster, with emphasis on climate analysis and cooperative observer program management.